Robin Hood's Bay: Governance

-Robin Hood's Bay was part of the chapelry of Fylingdales in the Liberty of Whitby Strand which was a wapentake in the North Riding of Yorkshire.
+Robin Hood's Bay was part of the chapelry of Fylingdales in the Liberty of Whitby Strand, which was a wapentake in the North Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Scarborough.
+It is now administered by the unitary North Yorkshire Council.

 Geography

 Robin Hood's Bay is built in a fissure between two steep cliffs.
 The village houses were built mostly of sandstone with red-tiled roofs.
-The main street is New Road, which descends from the cliff top where the manor-house, the newer houses and the church of St Stephen stand.
+The main street is New Road, which descends from the cliff-top where the manor house, the newer houses and St Stephen's Church, Fylingdales stand.
 It passes through the village crossing the King's Beck and reaches the beach by a cobbled slipway known as Wayfoot where the beck discharges onto the beach.

-The cliffs are composed of Upper Lias shale capped by Dogger and False Bedded Sandstones and shales of the Lower Oolite.
+The cliffs are composed of Upper Lias shale, capped by Dogger and False Bedded Sandstones and shales of the Lower Oolite.

-The Wine Haven Profile near Robin Hood's Bay is the Global Stratotype Section and Point (GSSP) of the Pliensbachian Epoch (183,0–189,6 mya), one of four chronographic substages of Early Jurassic Epoch.
+The Wine Haven Profile near Robin Hood's Bay is the Global Stratotype Section and Point (GSSP) of the Pliensbachian Epoch (183,0–189,6 mya), one of four chronographic substages of the Early Jurassic Epoch.

 The headlands at each end of the beach are known as Ness Point or North Cheek (north) and Old Peak or South Cheek (south).